By John W. Vardaman, III

 The answer came on January 4, 2018, when Sessions announced the rescission of the Cole Memo, and all other DOJ guidance that collectively amounted to a “hands off” approach to state-legalized marijuana.

-Impact the Cole Memo Rescission
+Impact of the Cole Memo rescission

 While this announcement caused initial consternation within the marijuana industry, and among the financial institutions serving it, a closer examination soon revealed it was not the harsh crackdown that many feared.

 For starters, Sessions did not declare a policy of full, across the board enforcement of all federal marijuana laws, which would have effectively ended the state marijuana legalization experiment, let alone any semblance of marijuana banking.

 Further, in deferring marijuana enforcement to the discretion of individual U.S. Attorneys, Sessions advised that such decisions be made in the context of DOJ’s “finite resources” – the very justification for non-enforcement of marijuana laws in the Cole Memo he just rescinded.